 Outside Warehouse and Steel Yard small LED screens were placed which ran looped content with the venue branding.
 These stepped away from the traditional tent branding and were highly visible around the site.

-Across all the stages PRG XL Video supplied Resolume media servers to serve content.
+Across all the stages PRG supplied Resolume media servers to serve content.
 Project Manager Ian Jones, and Video Content Expert, Erica Frost worked on supplying pixel maps of the various stages to all the incoming artists and DJs ahead of the festival weekend, so they could format their video to the varied screen layouts.
 For those who needed extra assistance, PRG XL had content technicians on hand to re-size and reformat performers content on-site.

 With Creamfields being captured for broadcast on BBC iPlayer and live stream from 4 stages for Facebook Live, media company Corrino were brought in to manage the broadcast element of the festival.
-PRG XL Video were asked to supply equipment for Corrino, including four portable production units, sixteen front of house cameras, and four on-stage robo-cams for some performers.
+PRG were asked to supply equipment for Corrino, including four portable production units, sixteen front of house cameras, and four on-stage robo-cams for some performers.
 Video engineer, Alex Mulrenan was onsite to maintain the PPU system, and support Corrino’s requirements.